 - Relax: when stress is high, tempers are short and guns are plentiful, don’t act agitated, nervous or tough.
 You attitude may make up someone’s mind to shoot, shank or club you.
 Don’t look like food, and don’t act like a badass, either.
 An easy, confident, attitude and a smile can get you far.

 - You had better be sure you need to pull your weapon in any standoff confrontation.
 Escalation is a tricky thing.
-Someone is acting a little too froggy with a gun or knife in hand so you cheat your draw by establishing a grip on your knife or pistol.
+Someone is acting a little too foggy with a gun or knife in hand, so you cheat your draw by establishing a grip on your knife or pistol.
 If this is noticed, someone else or our suspect might decide you are planning to put metal to him and preempt your pro-action.
 Result: you are dead or wounded.
 If it is time to draw, draw.
 If not, don’t front-load access to your weapon unless you can do so surreptitiously.
 Remember, you are being watched, too.

 Things to Watch Out For